Should You Use Online Proofreading Tools or Hire Human Proofreaders?

 […] The proofreading program indicated that the vast majority of both correct and incorrect sentences were correct.
 In particular, using the “General” setting, the system questioned the use of pronouns and passive voice, which are typically acceptable in clinical case reports, and noted that “past history” is redundant, even though this term is conventional in clinical writing.

-Another problem of the online tools is that they do not offer a wide range of languages.
+Another problem with the online tools is that they do not offer a wide range of languages.
 Most tools nowadays only offer services for popular languages such as English, Spanish, German, French, etc. If your content is written in Vietnamese, for instance, these tools will have no use.

 Professional proofreaders are well-trained linguists with expertise in a specific domain.
-With long experience, human proofreaders can fully understand the context of a document, thus, they can review and suggest changes that make your documents not only be error-free but also sound smooth and natural.
+With long experience, human proofreaders can fully understand the context of a document, thus, they can review and suggest changes that make your documents not only error-free but also sound smooth and natural.

 The biggest drawback of using professional proofreaders, undoubtedly, is cost.
 It is much more expensive than using online tools so this might be not an ideal solution for a tight-budget project.
 Besides, it takes quite some time to finish a proofread task by human proofreaders as their capability is limited.
 Therefore, to guarantee the quality, you should give a few business days for this process.